MahmoudZain404/-LinkedList-Based-Sample-Database/README.md

  *-- Add_Student(); --*

- Function Description: once the function is called it asks the user for the new student information to add it to the LinkedList and after adding the new student node it calls the function Sort_list(); to sort the LinkedList by ID
+ Function Description: once the function is called it asks the user for the new student information to add it to the LinkedList and after adding the new student node it calls the function Sort_list(); this function uses bubble sort algorithm to sort the LinkedList by ID

  *--------------------*